Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 \section{Bondi-Sachs Framework}

 In this section, we impose the Bondi-Sachs coordinate conditions in Brans-Dicke theory, and we solve the field equations in both the Einstein and the Jordan frames.
 We begin with the Einstein frame, where it is easier to identify a set of asymptotic boundary conditions that can be imposed on the scalar field and on the metric that we use to define an asymptotically flat solution in Brans-Dicke theory.
-We next perform conformal transformation to the Jordan frame (in which stress-energy conservation takes the usual form), and we find the corresponding boundary conditions on the scalar field and metric.
+We next perform conformal transformation to the Jordan frame (in which the stress-energy tensor of all other matter fields besides the scalar field is divergence free), and we find the corresponding boundary conditions on the scalar field and metric.
 We then solve the field equations of Brans-Dicke theory in this frame.
 Our notation and conventions for the Bondi-Sachs framework will parallel the ones used in Ref.~\cite{Madler:2016xju}, which treats general relativity.